 I.161.
-Usually there is a need special arrangements reinvested earnings on direct investment, as they are commonly included in ITRS.
+Usually there is a need special arrangements for for reinvested earnings on direct investment, as they are not commonly included in the ITRS.
 The ITRS should also be supplemented by additional requests to enable measurement of non-cash transactions attributable to direct investors.

 I.162.
-It is usually difficult to assess the amount of abroad investments from ITRS.
+It is usually difficult to assess the amount of direct investments abroad from the ITRS.
 The outward FDI flows can be cumulated to compile stocks of outward FDI.
 However, the stocks thus estimated would not include the reinvested earnings of the foreign affiliates, as the ITRS would not normally have information about this type of capital.